Tanks

 • T-72B3M Model 2022

 The T-72B3M is a Russian modernization of the T-72B3 main battle tank, adding a 2A46M5 125 mm gun, Sosna-U and panoramic sighting equipment, Relikt explosive reactive armor, and a 1,130 hp V-92S2F engine.
-It is a distinct late T-72 upgrade seen in Russian service and in captured Ukrainian use during the Russia-Ukraine War 2014-present.
+It is a distinct late T-72 upgrade seen in Russian service, later wartime production batches, and captured Ukrainian use during the 2014 Russia-Ukraine War.

 Profile / Specs